zmiguel2016/react-pokedex/README.md

 # react-pokedex

 This full-stack node/express/react application serves as a pokedex for you to find your favorite pokemon and see their stats.
-All the data is pulled from the [Pokemon API](https://pokeapi.co/) and is served by the node sever and rendered client side.
+All the data is pulled from the [Pokemon API](https://pokeapi.co/) and is served by the node server and rendered client side.

 Run web app through browser https://myreact-pokedex.herokuapp.com/